All photos for this trip can be found in our

 Sunday, after anoter excellent breakfast, we continued our travels north to York where we checked into The Apple House for our two night stay.
 The drive through Norfolk and Yorkshire was quite uneventful with the scenery being pretty well limited to flat, flat, flat farmlands.
 We thought we might see a lot of sheep but saw literally none along the way.
 We arrived in York late afternoon so after a short rest we went in search of a place for dinner.
 We ended up at another Indian place, Jorvik Spice, another excellent choice.

+Monday, after breakfast, we took a bus into central York where the first stop was a Starbucks for the usual lattes.
+We then joined the crowds on the popular pedestrian walkways through the historic centre.
+We noticed lots of restaurants for later.
+On Shambles street we came across a couple of Harry Potter stores which were very popular with young and old.
 Continuing around the historic centre we eventually made our way to the York Minster.
 The first entrance we came across was the gift shop which we went into.
 At the back of the gift shop were two doors leading into the Minster itself.
 They were actually "one way" from the Minster into the gift shop but one could easily simply walk through them to enter the Minster.
 We had not yet seen the front exterior so exited the gift shop and continued walking around the building.
 We found the main entrance and joined the queue to get in.
 The charge to get in was £12.50 each.
 Yikes, not used to having to pay to get into a church but in we go.
 Big disappointment.
 Well over half the interior was closed due to a scheduled funeral.
 We had a brief look around at what we could see and left feeling that we should have just snuck in through the gift shop.
 A bit of a rip-off if the truth were told.
+Leaving the Minister we took a bus back to The Apple House for a rest.
+Later we took a bus back to the historic centre only to discover most of the restaurants we had seen earlier were either closed or closing or had limited menus.
+We finally found a pub with full menu so decided to give it a try.
+MISTAKE... the wine and Guinness at The Red Lion were fine but the food was utterly appalling.
+Kris tried a fish finger sandwich with salad.
+Three tiny pieces of deep fried fish slapped between two pieces of dried bread with no condiments; Brian tried sausages with mash.
+Three inedible tasteless sausages along with a slop of what might of been instant mashed potatoes but sure didn't taste anything like potatoes.

-...so made our way over to Rebecca and Nick's house for an afternoon visit where we finally had a chance to meet Rebecca's daughter Bethany.
+Tuesday, after breakfast, we continued north towards the Lake District.
+We stopped in Harrogate for a couple of Starbucks lattes and wandered a bit along their downtown pedestrian mall.
+We arrived in Staveley early afternoon, too early to register at the Eagle and Child Inn... ...so made our way over to Rebecca and Nick's house for an afternoon visit where we finally had a chance to meet Rebecca's daughter Bethany.
 Later we took a walk around the small village, stopping at the inn to check in while at it, then back to their place for a nice home cooked sausage casserole dinner.

 Wednesday, after breakfast, we dropped over to Rebecca and Nick's place to coordinate meeting up at the Westmoreland County Show, a large agricultural county fair that Rebecca had bought tickets for.
 Rebecca, Nick, Bethany and Noah bundled into their van while we took a bus from Staveley to Kendal to catch the free shuttle to the fair grounds.
 If it was a race then we lost!
 Man, this is a huge county fair.
 We got off the bus right outside the entrance; went in and immediately headed for The Sheep area (the main thing Kris wanted to see).
+While walking up the hill to the sheep section we contacted Rebecca to let her know we were in.
+We spent quite a while looking at the many different sheep breeds and watched, through the gaps in the crowd, a number of the judged events and handing out of ribbons and trophies.
+The "Fleeces Tent" showcased many fleeces and highlighted the winners of those.
+Leaving the area we found a covered rest area with picnic tables which we shared with a young sheep farming family.
+The fellow told us that he is a 15th generation sheep farmer in the area.
+That must take the origins of his family as sheep farmers back into the 1400's.
+He had just won a Reserved Grand Champion for his Swaledale sheep.
+Pretty proud!

 We connected with Rebecca, Nick and Noah but Bethany had gone walkabout in the fair grounds.
 They were off to find a bite to eat so we headed off into the central "shopping area" of the fair.
 This central area was set up as long rows of tent structures housing a large number of vendors selling a wide variety of goods from small crafts to household products to saunas to large agricultural equipment.
 It was a lot of fun checking out many of these stall especially in the large food hall tent where virtually every vendor had samples of their goods.
 Yum... who really needed to buy a lunch.
 We stopped at a self-serve milk shake vendor where, while in line Bethany appeared.
 We offered if she would like a milk shake but she declined having just finished one herself.
 She wandered off to enjoy some other part of the grounds.
 Our rhubarb/custard flavoured milk shake was refreshing although it sure tasted just like strawberry.
 It was essentially like flavoured milk, not thick and creamy as we would get at home.